Skip to main content

 The efficacy of a peptide protocol is deeply influenced by the status of other interconnected endocrine axes, particularly the Hypothalamic-Pituitary-Gonadal (HPG) and Hypothalamic-Pituitary-Thyroid (HPT) axes.
 A comprehensive clinical assessment must account for this crosstalk.
 For example, testosterone, governed by the HPG axis, has its own anabolic and lipolytic properties.

-The full benefit of a GH-stimulating peptide protocol on muscle mass and can be blunted in a state of hypogonadism.
+The full benefit of a GH-stimulating peptide protocol on muscle mass and body composition can be blunted in a state of hypogonadism.
 The anabolic signals from the GH/IGF-1 axis require a permissive androgenic environment to be fully realized.

 Similarly, thyroid hormones are the primary regulators of basal metabolic rate.
 A state of subclinical hypothyroidism, often identified by a TSH at the high end of the normal range and a Free T4 at the low end, can counteract the lipolytic effects of GH peptides.